NicklasRatay/VBA-Commons-Library/doc/Stopwatch.md

 ' Some code that is measured
 ```
 ## PrintElapsedTime
-Prints the total elapsed time of this *Stopwatch* to the console including a `message`.
-If no `message` is specified prints just the total elapsed time.
+Prints the total elapsed time of this *Stopwatch* in seconds to the console including a `message`.
+If no `message` is specified it just prints the time.
  - Parameters
 	 - `message` As `String` and `ByVal`
  - Returns